Vilassar de Mar: A Perfect Day Trip from Barcelona!

 A chiringuito is a small beach-side bar (typically on the sand).
 They are very popular during the summer months.
 Find a chiringuito on the beach, grab a seat, and enjoy the sunet!

-5. Enjoy Fresh Produce from the Mercat Municipal
+5. Pack a Picnic from the Mercat Municipal

 Mercan Municipal in Vilassar de Mar